Greisyn/Cliamp_Omadock/README.md

 # Cliamp_Omadock

-Control dock for cliamp, works with headless daemon, casts to other docks on the same LAN network.
+Control dock for cliamp on Omarchy 4, works with headless daemon, casts to other docks on the same LAN network.

 ## Install